Top 5 Myths Surrounding Mosquitoes

 Mosquitoes hunt only in the dark.

-Yes, mosquitoes do indeed prefer coming out during the dawn, but the reason is not the light but the most suitable temperature.
-The ideal temperature for them is above 12 degrees to 22 degrees C. So, you might even find mosquitoes hovering over you if the conditions are right for them during the daytime.
+Yes, mosquitoes prefer coming out during the dawn, but the reason is not the light but the most suitable temperature.
+The ideal temperature for them is above 12 degrees to 22 degrees C. So; you might even find mosquitoes hovering over you if the conditions are right for them during the daytime.

 Mosquito behavior may also vary as per the species they belong to.
 For example, Aedes species deal with cold temperatures by overwintering eggs.
 These eggs hatch during the summer when the temperature becomes warmer.
 In other species, adults find out the right temperature themselves and overwinter the eggs.
 They may find cold places such as caves, cellars, and sewers and lay their eggs there irrespective of the ongoing season.